PrestaShop/test-scenarios/src/content/modules/productcomments/delete-an-approved-comment.md

 ## Preconditions

-The module should be installed with the previous version<br />
+The module should be installed with the previous version\
 A comment should be added and approved
 ## Steps
 | Step Description | Expected result |